cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![styles\_export\_dialog.png](_static/images/Export/styles_export_dialog.png)

-The Styles option can be used to export one or more visual styles available in the current Cytoscape session.
+The Styles option is used to export one or more visual styles available in the current Cytoscape session.
 Supported formats include Style XML (which can be imported by 3.x versions of Cytoscape) or Cytoscape.js JSON (which can be used with Cytoscape.js, described in future sections).

-Style export has three options - the export format (as described above), the style(s) to export, and the file name (a suggestion will based on the current directory and file type).
+Style export has three options - the export format (as described above), the style(s) to export, and the file name (a suggestion will be made based on the current directory and file type).
 As in Network/Table, the suggested file name can be changed using the Browse button or the text field.
-The list or styles is a multiple-selection list - one or more can be selected using Ctrl/Cmd-click (to select multiple discontiguous elements) or Shift-click (to select a contiguous element range).
+The list of styles is a multiple-selection list - one or more can be selected using Ctrl/Cmd-click (to select multiple discontiguous elements) or Shift-click (to select a contiguous element range).
 Press OK to export all selected styles with the given file path.

 <a id="exporting_for_publication"> </a>
 ## Exporting for Publication

-When you finish your data analysis and visualization, you need to publish your data to share the results.
-Cytoscape has several options to do it, with most options suitable for Cytoscape users and other options suitable for programmers wanting to create unusual or complex network viewers.
-They're further explained below.
+When you finish your data analysis and visualization, you can publish your data to share the results.
+Cytoscape has several options to do this, with most options suitable for Cytoscape users and other options suitable for programmers wanting to create unusual or complex network viewers.
+These are further explained below.

 -   A session file